LINDGRENBA/cat-vs-dog/README.md

 ## Known Bugs

-There are no known bugs at this time.
+The .remove() function does not work at this time.

 ## Support and contact details